vesellov/bitdust.docs.old/roadmap.md

 In our long term plans is to create an environment for the development of fully-protected sites.
-Any such site will have no single entry point and placed on many nodes in the BitPie.NET network - they can not be closed by any authority.
+Any such site will have no single entry point and placed on many nodes in the BitDust network - they can not be closed by any authority.

 User's suppliers can be used to maintain a distributed database for his WEB site.
 All HTTP requests from visitors will fall on a random machine in the set of suppliers.